-225 Article 2(4) of the Convention.
+228 Article 2(4) of the Convention.
 See also GOODE at para.
-2.63 (Unidroit 2019) which states:
+2.63 (Unidroit 2022) which states:

 Most legal systems outside North America distinguish sharply between security agreements and title-retention and leasing agreements, treating a conditional seller or lessor as the full owner.
-By contrast, in the United States, Canada, New Zealand and, more recently, Australia, the law adopts a functional and economic approach, treating title reservation agreements and certain leasing agreements as forms of security and the title of the conditional seller or lessor as limited to a security interest.
+By contrast in a number of jurisdictions including the United States, Canada, New Zealand and Australia, as well as a number of African and Asian countries which have implemented the 2009 UNCITRAL Legislative Guide on Secured Transactions, the law adopts a functional and economic approach, treating title reservation agreements and certain leasing agreements as forms of security and the title of the conditional seller or lessor as limited to a security interest.
 Given these widely contrasting approaches it was recognized at an early stage that it would not be possible to reach agreement on a uniform [Cape Town] Convention characterisation.
 Accordingly the solution adopted was to leave this to be dealt with under the applicable domestic law as determined by the rules of private international law of the forum state (Articles 2(4), 5(2), (3)).

-226 An interesting situation would arise if a lease agreement (constituting such under the Convention) would be recharacterised as a security agreement under the applicable law of the forum state but such security agreement would not qualify as a security agreement under the Convention for failure to satisfy all of the formal requirements for a security agreement under Article 7 (specifically the failure to enable the secured obligations to be determined).
+229 An interesting situation would arise if a lease agreement (constituting such under the Convention) would be recharacterised as a security agreement under the applicable law of the forum state but such security agreement would not qualify as a security agreement under the Convention for failure to satisfy all of the formal requirements for a security agreement under Article 7 (specifically the failure to enable the secured obligations to be determined).
 While an unlikely scenario, the better view is that such agreement should still have the benefit of the Convention as a security agreement.

-227 The Protocol provides that parties to an agreement may agree on the law that is to govern their contractual rights and obligations.
+230 The Protocol provides that parties to an agreement may agree on the law that is to govern their contractual rights and obligations.
 The choice of law selected by the parties is deemed to be the domestic law of the designated State, excluding its conflict of law rules.
 Article VIII of the Protocol (but only if a Contracting State has made a declaration pursuant to Article XXXX(1) of the Protocol).

-chosen forum has a connection with the parties or the transaction (such provision is intended to override contrary national law).228 As the characterisation issues in a particular transaction may rely heavily on the lex fori, this selection should be considered carefully as it could, as demonstrated above, have material ramifications in terms of the exercise of rights and remedies.229
+respect of any claim brought under the Cape Town Convention, regardless of whether or not the chosen forum has a connection with the parties or the transaction (such provision is intended to override contrary national law).231 As the characterisation issues in a particular transaction may rely heavily on the lex fori, this selection should be considered carefully as it could, as demonstrated above, have material ramifications in terms of the exercise of rights and remedies.232